top of page

 PIERQUET FLORES

 Celia grew up in Monona, WI and started dancing at the age of three at Monona Academy of Dance.
 She studied summers on scholarship at Milwaukee Ballet, Joffrey Midwest, Orlando Ballet, and Ballet Hispanico.
 She danced professionally with the Milwaukee Ballet performing in several of Michael Pink's works including Dracula, Swan Lake, Scheherazade, and Nutcracker and with The Dayton Contemporary Dance Company (DCDC).
-She has been teaching for over 14 years and has taught at Monona Academy of Dance, the Milwaukee Ballet School, in the Milwaukee Area Public Schools, in a demo-video in the Milwaukee Children's Museum, MSCR Programs, at DCDC Dance School, in the Dayton Public Schools, and Dance Academy LTD in Elm Grove, WI.
-She has also hosted a Summer Dance Camp at Cambridge High School choreographing for their dance team; as well as choreographed for the non-profit Dance Wisconsin.
-She graduated from Edgewood College with a B.S. in Business in 2010 and with an MBA in 2013.
-Currently, Celia is working for the University of Wisconsin Systems Administration (UWSA).
-Celia is very excited to be part of the MPA Dance family and be able to share her love of dance and teaching.
+She has taught at Monona Academy of Dance, the Milwaukee Ballet School, in the Milwaukee Area Public Schools, in a demo-video in the Milwaukee Children's Museum, MSCR Programs, at DCDC Dance School, in the Dayton Public Schools, and Dance Academy LTD in Elm Grove, WI.
+She hosted a Summer Dance Camp at Cambridge High School where she choreographed for their dance team; as well as choreographed for the non-profit Dance Wisconsin.
+She graduated from Edgewood College with a B.S. in Business in 2010 and an MBA in 2013.
+Currently, Celia is working for the University of Wisconsin Systems (UWSA).
+Celia has been teaching for 23 years and is in her fourth year teaching MPA's Special Needs class.
+She is very excited to be part of the MPA Dance family and be able to share her love of dance and teaching.

 BEN